aiidateam/aiida-core/docs/source/howto/data.rst

 The ``Int`` node was created by the  :class:`~aiida.orm.nodes.process.calculation.calcjob.CalcJobNode` and as such has an *incoming* create link.

 In the context of our query, we are building a *path* consisting of *vertices* (i.e. the entities we query for) connected by *edges* defined by the relationships between them.
-The complete set of all possible relationships you can use query for, as well as the entities that they connect to, can be found in the :ref:`advanced querying section<topics:database:advancedquery:tables>`.
+The complete set of all possible relationships you can use query for, as well as the entities that they connect to, can be found in the :ref:`advanced querying section<topics:database:advancedquery:tables:relationships>`.

 .. note::